 Here, the Entrepreneur magazine gives its potential partners valuable insight into their audience demographics.

 5. Don’t be shy, highlight awards, recognitions, and significant milestones.
 Show your success and earn you more credibility points.
+Be sure to include social proof and previous press coverage to establish authority and trust.

 National Geographic’s media kit includes its ‘Walk of Fame’ showing the accomplishments and awards of the legendary magazine.